SimCS: Simulation for Domain Incremental Online Continual Segmentation: Related Work

-\mypara{Continual Semantic Segmentation.} Recently, class-incremental learning was extended from image classification to semantic segmentation.~\cite{michieli2019incremental,cermelli2020modeling}.
+\textbf{Continual Semantic Segmentation.} Recently, class-incremental learning was extended from image classification to semantic segmentation.~\cite{michieli2019incremental,cermelli2020modeling}.
 This was done by presenting segmentation masks of the classes belonging to a given task while treating the remaining classes as the background~\cite{douillard2021plop,maracani2021recall}.
 More closely related to our work, multi-domain incremental learning was analyzed in the semantic segmentation task~\cite{dil}.
 Despite the current progress, previous methods assume knowledge of task boundaries at test time and unlimited computational budget for training on each task~\cite{dil}.
 There are many practical applications like self-driving cars, where new data is generated constantly at a high data rate~\cite{cloc} and without clear distinction between different tasks~\cite{bang2022online}.
 To better study these scenarios, we propose the setup of online domain incremental continual learning for semantic segmentation (ODICS), where a new batch of data arrives at each time step and the model is only allowed limited computation on each batch.
-The domain boundaries are not provided to the model, but there might be sharp domain shifts between two time steps.

-\mypara{Simulators for Semantic Segmentation.} Recent works have proposed several simulators that generate fully annotated data for ``free" such as CARLA\cite{dosovitskiy2017carla} and VIPER~\cite{viper_simulator,richter2016playing}.
-Such simulators play a key role for different applications such as autonomous driving~\cite{8959563} and visual navigation~\cite{li2020unsupervised}, where collecting and annotating data is expensive and time consuming.
-More recently, simulated data was leveraged for semantic segmentation~\cite{9123682,8959563,visual-to-real} for better performance and generalization.
+\mypara{Simulators for Semantic Segmentation.} Recent works have proposed several simulators that generate fully annotated data for ``free" such as CARLA~\cite{dosovitskiy2017carla} and VIPER~\cite{viper_simulator,richter2016playing}.
+Such simulators play a key role for applications like autonomous driving~\cite{8959563} and visual navigation~\cite{li2020unsupervised}, where collecting and annotating data is expensive and time consuming.
 Nonetheless, the use of simulated data in continual learning remains unexplored.
-In this work, we propose leveraging simulated data generated on the fly to reduce forgetting in continual learning.
+In this work, we leverage simulated data to reduce forgetting in continual learning.